prometheus-operator/prometheus-operator/Documentation/proposals/0001/README.md

 ## System-context-diagram

 _(How does this feature or discussion fit into the big picture?
-Tinkerbell, like many other modern software stacks, have a high level of interaction between component, including external components.
+The Prometheus Operator, like many other modern software stacks, have a high level of interaction between component, including external components.
 A system context diagram helps the reader visually understand how this Proposal plays a role.)_